joaotavora/eglot/README.md

 	   ![HyRolo Menubar Menu](man/im/menu-rolo.png)

-   3.  **Screen Control**: the fastest, easiest-to-use window and frame control available for GNU Emacs.
+   3.  **Screen Control**: Hyperbole includes HyControl, the fastest, easiest-to-use window and frame control available for GNU Emacs.
 With just a few keystrokes, you can shift from increasing a window's height by 5 lines to moving a frame by 220 pixels or immediately moving it to a screen corner.
 Text in each window or frame may be enlarged or shrunk (zoomed) for easy viewing, plus many other features;

+	   The broader vision for HyControl is to support persistent window and frame configurations as link targets.
+Then a user will be able to create the views of information he wants and store them as links for rapid display.
+Work remains to implement this feature but it helps explain the connection of HyControl to the rest of Hyperbole;

    4.  **The Koutliner**: an advanced outliner with multi-level autonumbering and permanent ids attached to each outline node for